 |Period||Existing buildings Median Offer price||Index (base 10 years = 100)||New buildings Median Offer price||Index (base 10 years = 100)|

 The Bubble Chart shows the supply situation of the last 12 months on the property market in Friedrichshain.
 The colors mark the year of construction classes, the size of the bubbles the quantity of offers, the location in the coordinate system price radius (square meters) and apartment sizes.

-The supply of flats in Friedrichshain, which has been declining since 2013, is slightly increasing again and is about 2,100 in the year under review.
+The housing supply in Friedrichshain is declining overall.
+About 2,210 apartments were offered in the 12-month period.
 The price segment of 2,000 - 4,000 EUR/m² has stabilized, at the same time the number of offers in the segment of 4,000 - 6,000 EUR/m² has increased.
-In the new housing segment, about 280 units were offered in the 12-month period.
-The average list price for condominiums in new building projects in Friedrichshain is about 7,660 EUR/m².
+In the new housing segment, about 250 units were offered in the 12-month period.
+The average list price for condominiums in new building projects in Friedrichshain is about 8,010 EUR/m².

 Property prices Friedrichshain annual cycle

 The chart below shows the development of property prices in Friedrichshain on a monthly basis.